 Shipping New Zealand from Canada Post international packet services

-- Canada Post Small Packet surface to New Zealand
+- Canada Post Small Packet surface, Air and "tracked" to New Zealand

 - Canada Post International Parcel to N. Zealand Surface